R. Lee Page, Jr.

 Attorney Atlanta, GA

-Lee Page is a workers compensation attorney at the new Farah and Farah office in Atlanta.
-Lee is excited to be new to the Atlanta area and enjoys the energy and friendly southern hospitality found in the city.
-He has an extensive background in civil rights cases and likes the challenge of specifically dealing with workers compensation clients.
-Laws tend to favor business and not the worker so Lee stands with his clients to level the playing field.
-He feels that representing the victim in workers compensation cases allows him to amplify their voice and stop them from getting pushed around by their employer.
+Lee Page is a personal injury and workers compensation attorney at the Farah and Farah office in Atlanta.
+Lee is excited to be in the Atlanta area and enjoys the energy and friendly southern hospitality found in the city.
+He has an extensive background in civil rights cases and likes the challenge of dealing with personal injury and workers’ compensation clients.
+Laws tend to favor big corporations and not the victim so Lee stands with his clients to level the playing field.
+He feels that representing the victim in personal injury and workers compensation cases allows him to amplify their voice and stop them from getting pushed around by their employer or adjuster.

-Lee’s dogged personality is well suited for workers compensation where he often finds the tiniest details that finally make what seems like a dead-end case move forward in his client’s favor.
+Lee’s dogged personality is well suited as an advocate where he often finds the tiniest details that finally make what seems like a dead-end case move forward in his client’s favor.

 Prior to joining Farah and Farah, I actually represented insurance companies and employers throughout the State of Florida.
 Before this, my legal career began as an Assistant Attorney General at the Florida Office of the Attorney General where I represented the State of Florida in civil rights actions.
-Now I’m on the plaintiff’s side and fighting for workers rights.
-Because of my diverse experience, I have no fear whatsoever in taking employers all the way to trial when they haven’t paid what was due to their employees.
+Now I’m on the plaintiff’s side and fighting for workers and victims’ rights.
+Because of my diverse experience, I have no fear whatsoever in taking employers or big insurance companies all the way to trial when they don’t present a fair offer.

 While in law school, I clerked for the Honorable K. Rodney May of the United States Bankruptcy Court for the Middle District of Florida, worked in the Veterans Advocacy Clinic, and also spent time with the Tenth Judicial Circuit’s Public Defender’s Office.
 This experience taught me both application of the law in legal terms, and the human side of what my work can do to help people.